-- In a bowl, combine the cornstarch and remaining vinegar until smooth; stir into the skillet.
-Bring to a boil; cook and stir for 1 minute or until thickened.
+- Mix cornstarch and remaining vinegar until smooth; stir into pan.
+Bring to a boil; cook and stir until sauce is thickened, about 1 minute.
 Yield: 4 servings.

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.

 "From the sight and smell to the taste, I loved everything about this dish!
 It has wonderful flavor with an Asian flair, and was very simple to make.
 My husband also gave it two thumbs up so I know it's a keeper for our family's menu rotation.I added almost a teaspoon of honey to temper the savory/acidic flavors of the sauce.
 I might use a little more next time.
 This sauce is so good, I would even use it for chicken or beef."

 "I loved this recipe!
 It was so easy to make.
 I used low sodium soy sauce since it is the only kind I buy.
 The only thing I would change is I would double the glaze since it is so so delicious everyone wanted more.
 Thank you!"